belisariussmith/tinymuse/README.md

 This project and its original code is licensed under multiple custom copyright licenses.
 See [COPYRIGHT.md](COPYRIGHT.md)

-Primarily, attribution is what is most required for non-commercial purposes.
+Primarily, attribution is what is mostly required for non-commercial purposes.

 Any new code or separate code in version 2.0+ falls under the MIT license.